Epitech-Lyon/epitech-lyon.github.io/_posts/2022-02-28-algorithmes-de-tri.md

 <br>

 ## Evaluation

 For this experiment we use python for testing the algorithms.
 We take a list of 5 000 numbers and try to sort them 10 times to see their stability and make a mean of the time it takes to sort (the list is always the same and the order of elements isn’t changed between each test).

-The PC used has an Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz   2.21 GHz processor and 16Go of ram.
+The PC used has an Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz 2.21 GHz processor and 16Go of RAM.
 Since the time can be influenced by the processor's efficiency, time can change between other computers.
 Moreover, the algorithms used can probably be improved and the number of tests (only 10 by algorithms) could be increased to have a better idea of the time taken.

 ## Results

 We noted the average time of each algorithm in seconds:

 - Selection Sort upon 10 sort of 5 000 elements: 1,313 seconds
 - Insertion Sort upon 10 sort of 5 000 elements: 1,727 seconds
 - Bubble Sort upon 10 sort of 5 000 elements: 2,42 seconds
 - Quick Sort upon 10 sort of 5 000 elements: 0,078 seconds
 - Merge Sort upon 10 sort of 5 000 elements: 0,078 seconds
 - Shell Sort upon 10 sort of 5 000 elements: 0,099 seconds

 ## Références
 - [https://github.com/CubeLeopard5/Sorting-Algrithms][1]